-CALL FOR PAPERS 2017-2018
+CALL FOR PAPERS *SPRING 2018*

 “Gender and Resistance in Europe”

-DEADLINE FOR SUBMISSIONS:
+**DEADLINE FOR SUBMISSIONS:

 Recent workshops have included such topics as critique of law faculties in Eastern Europe, women’s protests in Poland against banning abortion completely, and anti-genderism in Germany, Moldova, Armenia, and Russia.
-Recent speakers have included Dubravka Ugrešić and Katherine Verdery.
+Recent speakers have included Dubravka Ugrešić, Katherine Verdery, Hana Havelkova, and Barbara Havelkova.

 The workshop is an informal and friendly group of about 20 feminist scholars, activists, and journalists who have been meeting for more than two decades and are knowledgeable about the region.
 This is the perfect space to present recent theoretical and/or critical work, empirical research, and critical and scholarly reflections on your activism.